Professional Experience

 Applied Mathematics: I use analytical tools from the Calculus of Variations and the theory of elliptic partial differential equations, together with numerical methods such as the Finite Element Method to study elastic materials with topological defects (disclinations and dislocations).

 Computational Chemistry: I developed a modular Python-based computational platform to explore the chemical space of diarylethenes (photo-responsive organic molecules) via a custom-designed evolutionary algorithm.
-The platform implement integrates a machine learning model trained on high-fidelity Density Functional Theory calculations.
+The platform integrates a machine learning model trained on high-fidelity Density Functional Theory calculations.

-Fluidynamics-Structure interactions: My earlier work includes aeroelastic stability analysis of rotating systems in compressible flows using a FORTRAN-based multiphysics tool.
+Fluid-Structure Interaction (FSI): My earlier work includes aeroelastic stability analysis of rotating systems in compressible flows using a FORTRAN-based multiphysics tool.